guoyunhe/fuck-lodash/README.md

 You Know What I Mean.

-This is a more complete
+This is a more complete version than [_You Don't Need Lodash/Underscore_](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) or [_You Might Not Need Lodash_](https://youmightnotneed.com/lodash/), with additional bundle size 📦 and performance benchmark 🚀 comparsion.

 ## Array